Find flights

 Boarding process

-On SWISS, boarding is done by group, with pre-boarding available for families with kids under five and those with restricted mobility.
-There are five groups for European flights and six for long-haul flights.
-Those travelling on the same booking will always be placed into the same boarding group.
+On SWISS, boarding is done by group, with pre-boarding for families with babies and infants under five, unaccompanied children, and those needing extra assistance.
+There are five groups for Continental (European) flights and six for Intercontinental flights, with the extra group accommodating Premium Economy passengers.
+Passengers who check in together are assigned to the same boarding group.

-Unlike many airlines, SWISS boards are based on your seat position in a particular row, with Economy aisle seats boarding last.
-I found this stressful when trying to bring on a bag, so be prepared to have your hand luggage checked in at the gate if there’s not enough space.
+Unlike many airlines, SWISS boards are based on your seat position, with window seats boarding first, followed by middle seats, and aisle seats boarding last.
+I found this stressful when trying to find overhead locker space for my cabin bag, so be prepared to check your bag in at the gate if you’re one of the last to board.

 Loyalty programme and miles